Sumeet72/Sumeet72.github.io/reveal.js-master/examples/slides.md

 1. Markdown can be used to create websites, documents, notes, presentations, email messages.
 2. Markdown is portable.
 Files containing Markdown-formatted text can be opened using virtually any application.
 3. Markdown is platform independent.
 You can create Markdown-formatted text on any device running any operating system.
-4. Markdown is future-proof.
-Even if the application you’re using stops working at some point in the future, you’ll still be able to read your Markdown-formatted text using a text editing application.
-5. Markdown is everywhere.
-Websites like GitHub support Markdown, and lots of desktop and web-based applications support it.

----

 *Some apps, services and editors that support Markdown as an editing format, including:
 Microsoft Teams: chat messages*